HADES248/CometChat-next/README.md

 - Verify at least one user exists in the CometChat Dashboard.
 - Confirm the recipient user is online.
 ### Conclusion
-Your React TypeScript app now integrates CometChat UI Kit, enabling users to log in, view conversations, and send messages.Next Steps- Enable image and file sharing.
+Your Next.js TypeScript app now integrates CometChat UI Kit, enabling users to log in, view conversations, and send messages.Next Steps- Enable image and file sharing.
 - Store message history locally using IndexedDB.
 - Add typing indicators and read receipts.
 - Expand to voice/video calls using CometChat’s SDK